Find out More About the ObamaCare Mandate and How You Can Qualify for an Exemption from the Tax “Penalty”

 For those who can afford it and choose not to purchase health insurance the tax will be unavoidable.
 The money collected from these taxes goes towards funding ObamaCare and subsidizing hospitals who will have to cover unpaid emergency room visits.
 The money is also a down payment on your almost inevitable use of the health care system.

+NOTE: ObamaCareFacts.com is a free informational website, nothing on our site should be taken as legal advice.
 Check out the official IRS website on exemptions and the Individual mandate for additional details.

 To avoid the fee you’ll need to obtain minimum essential coverage.
 Most private health insurance options, Medicare, Medicaid, CHIP, TRICARE and all insurance sold on the marketplace will count as minimum essential coverage.